HELOC vs. Home Equity Loan: Which is the Better Option?

 Ultimately, it’s important to carefully consider your financial situation and goals before deciding between a HELOC loan and a home equity loan.

-While HELOCs and home equity loans are popular options for homeowners looking to access the equity in their homes, there is another alternative that may be a better fit for some: sale-leasebacks.
+While HELOCs and home equity loans are popular options for homeowners looking to access the equity in their homes, there is another alternative that may be a better fit for some: a sell and stay transaction.

-Truehold's Sale-Leaseback allows you to sell your home at competitive price to unlock your equity.
-Then, you can live in the home you love as a renter and leave it to us to worry about any major home repairs or property insurance.
-With our sale-leaseback, you can avoid the potential pitfalls of HELOCs or home equity loans while still accessing your hard-earned cash.
+Truehold's sell and stay transaction allows you to sell your home and unlock your equity.
+Then, you can live in the home you love as a renter and leave it to us to worry about property tax, property insurance, and essential repairs.
+With our sell and stay transaction, you can avoid the potential pitfalls of HELOCs or home equity loans while still accessing your hard-earned cash.

-Learn more by speaking with one of our advisors today.
+Learn more by speaking with one of our representatives today.

 Sources: